modelmat/sphinxcontrib-drawio/README.md

 Setting the value to `False` will run the `draw.io` binary as normal.

+### Output Format
+- *Formal Name*: `drawio_builder_export_format`
+- *Default Value*: `{"html": "svg", "latex": "pdf", "rinoh": "pdf"}`

+This config option controls the export file format for each Sphinx builder.
+It accepts a dictionary mapping builder names to image formats.
+Accepted values for the latter are `"png"`, `"jpg"`, or `"svg"`.

-### Default Scale
+### Default Export Scale
-- *Formal Name*: `drawio_default_scale`
+- *Formal Name*: `drawio_default_export_scale`
-- *Default Value*: `1`
+- *Default Value*: `100`
+- *Possible Values*: any positive integer

-This config option sets the default scale for all diagrams.
-This simply scales the size of the diagram.
-So if you take a diagram that by default would output a image with a resolution of 50x50 and a scale of 2, you will get a image with a resolution that is approximately 100x100.
-By default draw.io *usually* outputs relatively low resolution images, this setting can be used to remedy that.
+This config option sets the default export scale for all diagrams.
+This scales the size of the diagram.
+So if you take a diagram that by default would output a image with a resolution of 50x50 pixels and a scale of 200, you will obtain an image with a resolution that is approximately 100x100 pixels.
+By default draw.io *usually* outputs relatively low resolution images, so this setting can be used to remedy that.

-This setting will get automatically overridden if the scale is set for a individual diagram in  the directive.
-If either width or height are set for a image, scale will have no effect on the generated image.
+This setting will get automatically overridden if the `scale` is set for a individual diagram in the directive.
+If either `export-width` or `export-height` are set for an image, this option will have no effect on the generated image.

 ### Default Transparency
 - *Formal Name*: `drawio_default_transparency`
 - *Default Value*:  `False`
 - *Possible Values*: `True` or `False`

-This changes the background transparency for diagrams exported to `png` files.
+This changes the background transparency for diagrams exported in *png* format.
-Will get overridden if the transparency is set for a individual diagram in the directive.
-If the output format isn't `png`, it will not effect the image generated.
+This will be overridden if the transparency is set for a individual diagram in the directive.
+If the output format isn't *png*, it will not affect the image exported.

 ### No Sandbox
 - *Formal Name*: `drawio_no_sandbox`